Explaining the Success of AdaBoost and Random Forests as Interpolating Classifiers: Interpolating Classifiers

 While a classifier such as that in Figure~\ref{subfig:hc1} would preform well and is even consistent, many possible interpolators exist, such as the others displayed in Figure~\ref{fig:four_hcs}.
 Figure~\ref{subfig:hc2} shows the (hypothetical) result of allowing the boosting algorithm to use trees involving only $x_1$ and not $x_2$.
-The resulting classifier returns estimates that differ from the Bayes rule with rate $1-p$ .
-Consequently, the one-nearest neighbor classifier has an error rate of $2p(1-p)$, which \citet{Jiang2002} shows is the consequence of boosting in one dimension.
 It is interesting to note that this classifier has severely overfit, even though it is a simpler model, depending on only one of the two predictors.
 The classifier in Figure~\ref{subfig:hc3} has an even worse error rate, while the classifier in Figure~\ref{subfig:hc4} differs from the Bayes rule with rate $((1-p)n)^2/n^2$.
 This final example illustrates the type of structure and error rate that occurs when stumps are used as the weak learner.
 In fact, \citet{Mease2008} show that the additive nature of stumps results in boosted classifiers that differs from the Bayes rule at a rate of at least $(1-p)^d(1-1/d)^d$ and hence is not consistent.
 The reason for this is that using linear combinations of stumps does not provide enough flexibility to interpolate locally around points for which the observed class differs from the Bayes rule.
 In contrast, boosting larger trees, such as those grown in random forests interpolating with spikes of increasingly smaller size.
 Some simulations demonstrating the superior performance of larger trees over stumps are given in \citet{Mease2008} and here in Section~\ref{subsec:stumps}.

 The different classification rules represented by the four plots all interpolate the training data; however, their performances on the population vary considerably due to different degrees of local interpolations of noise.
 In the sequel, we will show how random forests and boosted ensembles of large trees results in classifiers that are robust to noise.
 The classifiers behave in noisy regions as in Figure~\ref{subfig:hc1}.
 AdaBoost and random forests average many individually overfit classifiers, similar to the one in Figure~\ref{subfig:hc2}.
 The result is a final robust classifier, that is spiked-smooth; it fits the noise but only extremely locally.